MIDS-scaling-up/v2/week01/hw/Readme.md

 ```
 # allow remote X connections
 xhost +
-sudo docker run -it --rm --net=host --runtime nvidia  -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix nvcr.io/nvidia/l4t-base:r32.3.1
+docker run -it --rm --net=host --runtime nvidia  -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix nvcr.io/nvidia/l4t-base:r32.4.3
 # this should complete successfully.
-Once you are convinced that you are inside the Docker container (e.g. try to list the contents of your home directory), just exit from it:
+Run this command to verify that you are inside the Docker container

+ls
+# You should see the following:
+# bin  boot  dev  dst  etc  home  lib  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var

+# Now exit from the container:
 exit
 ```
 More on the use of this beta container is [here](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson)